- WINDOWS 7

 It’s spyware and Microsoft’s cover story for this was that was required for installing a Service Pack 1 update.

 SP1 itself contained no useful improvements, just further additional spyware such as this update.
 Unlike XP and Vista, 7 had no need for a service pack update anyway, as the initial release was fine.
 If possible, avoid like the plague, but if it’s too late and you already have it (eg. on an activated copy of SP1), just avoid allowing any further updates.

 Microsoft online services may also be spying – avoid using: Windows Live, Windows Live ID, Microsoft Office Live, Xbox Live, MSN, Windows Live Spaces, Windows Live Messenger, Hotmail, and MSN Groups,

 Also avoid using Windows Media Player and Internet Explorer, both of which can and do send info back to Microsoft.
-Don’t update Internet Explorer 8 to 9, and initially install Firefox from a hard drive copy rather than using Internet Explorer to download it.
+Don’t update Internet Explorer 8 to 9, and initially install Opera or Firefox from a hard drive copy rather than using Internet Explorer to download them.

 My Control Panel Settings